Share This

-There’s something special about getting out of your car and hopping onto to two wheels to experience the great outdoors.
+There’s something special about getting out of your car and hopping onto two wheels to experience the great outdoors.
 It offers up unobstructed views, the pure scent of pine air and sounds of nature.
-To experience this yourself, these three car-free High Sierra bike paths offer you bike rides from winding trails through old growth forests to unrivaled scenic landscapes.
+To experience this yourself, these 8 car-free High Sierra bike paths offer you bike rides from winding trails through old growth forests to unrivaled scenic landscapes.

 Pope-Baldwin Beach Bike Trail